MDR Services

 Immediate action and support during active security breaches.

-to detect if an application is being run on an emulator.
+To detect if an application is being run on an emulator.

-are used by hackers to prepare attacks against apps and businesses.
+Are used by hackers to prepare attacks against apps and businesses.
 Taking an app out of its secure environment and running code on a desktop computer makes it easier for criminals to analyze code and exploit vulnerabilities.

 The process of converting data from one form to another.